 The company may also require a further cash injection to see it through the coronavirus crisis, having cut revenue expectations on the back of reduced demand for holiday accommodation worldwide.

 Who were Airbnb's investors ahead of the IPO?

 Airbnb’s investors ahead of the IPO were Silver Lake, Sixth Street, CapitalG, TCV, FirstMark, Sequoia Capital, and dozens of other notable individuals and businesses.
-In total it had 57 investors, of which 14 were lead investors and from which it had raised $5.4 billion in funding.
-Silver Lake and Sixth Street were the most recent Airbnb financiers before the company completed its IPO.
+In total it had 57 investors, of which 14 were lead investors and from which it has raised $5.4 billion in funding.
+Silver Lake and Sixth Street were the most recent Airbnb financier before the company completed its IPO.

 What's the outlook for Airbnb?

 Airbnb has had major success since its launch in 2008, quickly becoming one of the travel industry’s dominant players.
 However, revenue forecasts have suffered in the short term as a result of the coronavirus pandemic, which has caused demand for holiday accommodation fall dramatically this year.

 To remain competitive, Airbnb has been working to diversify its offering to include complimentary travel services and experiences in recent years – including online experiences in 2020.
 Plans also include launching a loyalty programme, attracting higher quality hotels, and creating a corporate travel business.